-Location is a key consideration for the sensitive and complementary design of additions to heritage buildings.
+Location can be a point of departure for the sensitive and complementary design of additions to heritage buildings.

 - 1. Attached exterior additions should be located at the rear or on an inconspicuous side of a historic building. - 2.
-Additions should be limited in size and scale in relationship to the historic building, so the original structure is not overwhelmed by the new.
+Additions should be limited in size and scale in relationship to the historic building.